iamoxygen/S3-REST-API-node.js/README.md

 ######
     GET /api/object/list

-This endpoint retrieves a paginated list of all buckets.
+This endpoint retrieves a paginated list of all object from S3 and database.

 #### Parameters
 - page: (*optional*) Page number for pagination.
 Default is 1.